vgandhi13/vgandhi13/README.md

 # Hi there, I'm Varun! 👋

-I am a Computer Science major at the University of Massachusetts Amherst with minors in Business and Math.
+I am a compsci student at UMass Amherst.
+This past summer I interned at DXFactor in their backend/data team where I contributed to a Django Rest backend project, and made an end to end data warehouse.
 Last summer I interned at Adani and currently in my free time, I am working on an AI-powered full-stack application using Firebase, Next.js, and the LangChain framework.

 Check out my personal website [here](https://vgandhi13.github.io/Personal-Website/).